 You can start out in either the weekly Zoom-based ʻŌlelo Online Virtual Classroom (OOVC) classes or with the web-based materials here online without any prior experience in Hawaiian language.
 If you are already able to create simple sentences and want to move towards fluency in Hawaiian, then we recommend you attend the OOVC classes which go from Absolute Beginnner (previously mentioned) all the way to intermediate-high-level speaker levels.

-Video lessons are given in plain English language in a "pen and blackboard" format, with accompanying documentation.
-There are also audio samples for you to listen to to test your comprehension and practice your pronunciation.
+ʻŌlelo Online web-based materials comprise video lessons about Hawaiian grammar and structure given in plain English language with accompanying documentation.
+There are also audio samples for absolute beginners, intermediate beginners, and budding Hawaiian language speakers.
+Listen to them to test your comprehension and practice your pronunciation.

-Described in the videos are the Hawaiian grammatical structures and their relationships to English grammar.
-You will also learn about Hawaiian culture and how the language carries cultural understandings which can help inform learners who may not be familiar with the Hawaiian culture or the “local” culture here in the Islands.
+Described in both the online videos and in the live OOVC Zoom classes are the Hawaiian grammatical structures you need for everyday communication, along with their relationships to English grammar.
+You will also learn about Hawaiian culture and how the language carries cultural understandings which will help round out your understanding of how Hawaiian language works, especially for those who may not be familiar with Hawaiian culture or the “local” culture here in the Islands.

-Members may login using the LOGIN found menu on every page.
+Members may login using the LOGIN area found on every page.

-Above: “Aloha au i ka pepeke" (I love the pepeke Hawaiian sentence pattern) says Kumu Kaliko while teaching at Hālau Nā Lei Hulu i ka Wēkiu in San Francisco, Summer 2010.
+Above: “Aloha au i ka pepeke!”
+(I love the pepeke Hawaiian phrase pattern) says kumu Kaliko while teaching at Hālau Nā Lei Hulu i ka Wēkiu in San Francisco, Summer 2010.